openfaas/faas/README.md

 #### CLI

-Using the [faas-cli](http://github.com/openfaas/faas-cli) and `faas-cli up` you can create, build, distribute, and deploy your code in a very short period of time.
+Using the [faas-cli](http://github.com/openfaas/faas-cli) and `faas-cli up`, you can create, build, distribute, and deploy your code in a very short period of time.

 Any container or process in a Docker container can be a serverless workload in OpenFaaS, as long as it [conforms to The Workload Contract](https://docs.openfaas.com/reference/workloads/).

 Create new functions from templates for Node.js, Python, [Go](https://blog.alexellis.io/serverless-golang-with-openfaas/) and many more.
-If you can't find a suitable template you can also use a Dockerfile or create your own.
+If you can't find a suitable template, you can also use a Dockerfile or create your own.

 The CLI is effectively a RESTful client for the API Gateway.
 When you have OpenFaaS configured you can [get started with the CLI here](https://blog.alexellis.io/quickstart-openfaas-cli/)